Rise of the Cloud - Have European Investors Underestimated its Potential? | SKYY

 Source: HANetf; Gartner February 2017 & April 2019.

-Has an Investment Paid off so Far?
+Has a Cloud ETF Investment Paid off so Far?

 Fundamentally we have showed that the sector looks robust,